jenrichmond/RLadiesSydney-blogdown/content/post/2020-06-02-show-and-tell-june-2020/index.md

 4. Jen Richmond showed us a few different ways to get data into R (`googlesheets4` and `datapasta`), some ggplot tips for visualising points (`ggbeeswarm` and `ggeasy`) and some RMarkdown magic for getting ggplot exported to png.
 Check out [her code here](https://rpubs.com/jenrichmond/st_ggplot).

 5. Kristy Robledo showed us how to use the `flextable` package to make beautiful tables in RMarkdown that knit REALLY nicely to word.
-She is writing a blog post so stay tuned for a link to that.
+She has a [blog post here](https://kristyrobledo.netlify.app/post/beautiful-tables-in-word-using-rmarkdown/) that walks you through how to use this great package!.

 thanks to everyone who shared- it was SUPER fun!